fnauman/ML_alpha2/README.md

 This repository holds interactive python notebooks in relation to the "Exploring helical dynamos with machine learning techniques" article.

+## How to get started

+1) Download the helically-forced turbulence simulation dataset from zenodo.
+2) unpack it to the repository directory, you should now have `alpha2/RmXXXX` directories that store the various compressed (and averaged) simulation runs.

 ## Data